nyu-oop-sp18/class05/README.md

 Each subclass overrides the abstract method `makeNoise` of `Animal` with an implementation specific to that animal.

-Suppose that we now want to implement a container for animals such that the container itself provides a method `makeNoise`, which simply calls `makeNoise` on all the contained animals.
+Suppose now that we want to implement a container for animals such that the container itself provides a method `makeNoise`, which simply calls `makeNoise` on all the contained animals.
+The following code realizes such an implementation:

 ```scala
 class Animals[A <: Animal](private val animals: List[A]) {